Steve Foley (drummer)

-Steven Foley (June 4, 1959 – August 23, 2008) was an American drummer who played for Curtiss A, Things That Fall Down, The Replacements, Bash & Pop, Wheelo, and several other bands in Minneapolis, Minnesota.
+Stephen B. Foley (June 4, 1959 – August 23, 2008) was an American drummer who played for Curtiss A, Things That Fall Down, the Replacements, Bash & Pop, Wheelo, and several other bands in Minneapolis, Minnesota.
 He played live for the most part, but he recorded with songwriter Peter Lack, and he appears in a Replacements video, "When It Began," which received two 1991 MTV Video Music Awards nominations.

 Foley replaced founding member Chris Mars and toured Europe and the United States with the Replacements in support of their final album, All Shook Down, and played in their final show (prior to a reunion in 2013), which took place on July 4, 1991, in Chicago's Grant Park.

 Minneapolis bands

-Foley grew up in the Hopkins, Minnesota area with six siblings who were all interested in music.
-He played for the Overtones and Things That Fall Down who were among the favorites of Kevin Cole then of First Avenue, and with the Suprees, Snaps, Routine 11, Bang Zoom and Trailer Trash.
-Foley was a drummer for Curtiss A for ten years when he most likely did not record on Twin/Tone Records.
+Foley grew up in the Hopkins, Minnesota, area with six siblings who were all interested in music.
+He played for the Overtones and Things That Fall Down, who were among the favorites of Kevin Cole (then of First Avenue), and with the Suprees, Snaps, Routine 11, Bang Zoom and Trailer Trash.
+Foley was a drummer for Curtiss A for ten years, when he most likely did not record on Twin/Tone Records.